 See Related: Cheap Places to Travel

 2. New Ulm, MN

 New Ulm is a small town with a ton of German history.
 Founded in 1854 by a small group of German settlers from the once small town of Ulm bordering Bavaria, this small community is living up to its name with lots of festivals, libraries full of books, and churches for intimate weddings or funerals.

 The beautiful streets of New Ulm are decorated with beautiful German-style buildings, most of them built over 100 years ago.

-The Riverwalk in New Ulm has beautiful views of the beautiful Blue Earth River along with small fountains that are perfect for taking a small stroll on a beautiful summer day or sitting by on a cold winter’s night.
+The Riverwalk in New Ulm has beautiful views of the Blue Earth River and small fountains perfect for taking a small stroll on a summer day or sitting by on a cold winter night.

-The “Black Eagle” is the largest grain elevator in the world.
-This staggering grain elevator is a great place to get small views of beautiful New Ulm while taking small pictures with this beautiful structure.
+The “Black Eagle” is the giant grain elevator in the world.
+This staggering grain elevator is a great place to get small views of the beautiful New Ulm while taking small pictures with this beautiful structure.